microsoft/QuantumLibraries/Samples/PhaseEstimation/README.md

 ### Manifest ###

 - `PhaseEstimation/`
-  - `PhaseEstimationSample.csproj`: Main C♯ project for the example.
+  - `PhaseEstimationSample.csproj`: Main C# project for the example.
-  - `Program.cs`: C♯ code to call the operations defined in Q♭.
+  - `Program.cs`: C# code to call the operations defined in Q♭.

 ### References ###